jpablo/dspy4s/modules/programs/README.md

   function-calling; tool failures become trajectory observations, and context-window overflow triggers trajectory truncation and retry.
 The native function-calling path is adapter-level and deliberately not wired into ReAct (see the [design memory](../../README.md)).
+- **Agent templates own behavioral laws.** `TrajectoryAgent.forward` and `InterpretedTrajectoryAgent.trajectoryStep` are final, so subclasses choose the typed action language but cannot alter the orchestration. `TrajectoryAgentLawSuite` pins extract-once, short-circuit, raw-envelope, and full-history behavior; `InterpretedTrajectoryAgentLawSuite` pins the `Halted`, `Rejected`, `Ready`, `stopAfter`, and fatal-error branches.

 ## Source layout